subatomicglue/maggen/coilbot_MarlinDriver/README.md

 * [Customizations](customizations) - Read about the customizations to Marlin for MAGGEN:coilbot
 * **Install** - pull a copy of this github repo, and follow the standard [marlin installation instructions](http://marlinfw.org/docs/basics/install.html) for Marlin 1.1.x and your model of Arduino (Mega 2560)

+[...Back to MAGGEN:coilbot](../coilbot) - Coilbot, magnetic coil winding robot (The structure to house this coilbot hardware/firmware)

 # Marlin 3D Printer Firmware
 <img align="right" src="../../raw/1.1.x/buildroot/share/pixmaps/logo/marlin-250.png" />